Your cookie preferences

 You could also consider a shared ownership scheme as a way of getting onto the first rung of the housing ladder.

 As a first-time buyer you will need a good deposit and a good credit score to get a mortgage loan.
+In 2022-23, the average first deposit was £53,414, according to UK first-time buyer statistics.
 It is a good idea to check your credit report before you apply for your mortgage.

 What are the mortgage options if I want to buy-to-let?